-The major in history exists because of that special environment in which man lives: time.
+The study of history exists because of that special environment in which man lives: time.
 History is a way of understanding the ways men and their societies change over time.
 Furthermore, history properly understood should focus not just on the events and changes, but also on the reasons for those changes.
 Thus, history stresses more than just knowledge of places or facts; rather, it stresses analysis and insight.
 Most importantly, it teaches one to think historically.

 History serves to instill in its practitioners a number of qualities.
 The ability to analyze and understand is paramount to an understanding of history.
 The ability to express oneself well, be it in speech or in prose, is crucial.
 The ability to adopt a critical sense of one’s material is important, as is the ability to read accurately and well.
 Students should be able to cultivate a historical sense that will free them from the presuppositions of their own era, and teach them empathy for other peoples and places.
 History has long been considered the ally of the statesman and lawyer, and serves these professions well.
 Finally, as Cicero noted, “To be ignorant of what happened before you were born is to live the life of a child forever.”